Eedi/ml-mlops-templates/README.md

 No.

 #### How do load testing, logs, alerts work with shadow deployments?
-- Load testing should be done on dev, shadow deployment on prod.
+- Load testing is run against the endpoint.
+It will use whatever traffic routing is currently defined.
 - Alert rules are defined at the endpoint level.
 - Diagnostic settings (for logging) are defined at the endpoint level.